New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

 What is Functional Testing?

-Functional testing is a type of software testing where testers check if features of the application are working as expected according to its specified requirements.
+In software development, functional testing is a form of software testing that verifies whether a system meets its functional requirements.
 These requirements are either collected from the users or provided by the stakeholders (development team or product owner).

-The primary goal of functional testing is to ensure that the software performs the functions it was assigned to do, and typically does not concern itself with the internal code structure or implementation details.
-It is one of the most common and foundational types of testing.
+The primary goal of functional testing is to ensure that the software performs the functions it was assigned to do.
+Functional testing is one of the most common and foundational types of testing.

 Functional Testing vs Non-functional Testing: Key Differences

-Non-functional testing is a type of software testing that focuses on evaluating the non-functional such as the system's performance, reliability, and stability.
+Non-functional testing is a type of software testing that focuses on evaluating the non-functional aspects of the system, such as:

 When doing functional testing, testers try to answer the question Can the system do what it was built to do?